JoshJAL/getting-started-with-git/readme.md

-This is just a practic repo for getting started with git!
+This is just a practice repo for getting started with git!